 Botswana Safari News, Black Rhino November 10th, 2009 • by Matt Holmes Good news from Botswana!
 Boundless Journeys’ Botswana safari guests now have even more to look forward to… on September 26th, wildlife monitors reported the birth of a Black Rhino in the wild; an unusual occurrence for the species that was only reintroduced to Botswana in 2003.
 In 1992, Black Rhinos where sadly considered “locally extinct”… Read More »

-The Best Botswana Safari Camps October 24th, 2009 • by Matt Holmes Wildness Safaris’ Mombo and Little Mombo Named Top Resorts in 2009 Condé Nast Traveler Readers’ Choice Exciting news from our safari partners Wilderness Safaris in Southern Africa – Mombo and Little Mombo camps were voted the Number 1 Resort in Africa in the 2009 Condé Nast Traveler Readers’ Choice Awards.
-We’ve known this for years,… Read More »
+The Best Botswana Safari Camps October 24th, 2009 • by Matt Holmes Wildness Safaris’ Mombo and Little Mombo Named Top Resorts in 2009 Condé Nast Traveler Readers’ Choice Exciting news from our Africa safari partners Wilderness Safaris in Southern Africa – Mombo and Little Mombo camps were voted the Number 1 Resort in Africa in the 2009 Condé Nast Traveler Readers’ Choice Awards.
+We’ve known this for… Read More »

 Holiday Adventure Travel - Tanzania Safari - Costa Rica Nature Tour - Peru and Machu Picchu Tour September 16th, 2009 • by Matt Holmes Boundless Journeys Announces 2009 Holiday Adventure Travel Trips It about time to start thinking about holiday travel.
 Yes, it may seem early, and while it is still technically summer (although you wouldn’t know it here in Vermont), it is time to start planning this winters holiday travel.
 What better way to create great memories over… Read More »

-Planning an African Safari July 13th, 2009 • by Matt Holmes Planning an African Safari can present may challenges, and may seem overwhelming for those who would like to take this trip of a lifetime.
+Planning an African Safari July 13th, 2009 • by Matt Holmes Planning an African safari can present may challenges, and may seem overwhelming for those who would like to take this trip of a lifetime.
 There is much to consider, so we thought this recent article could provide a few basic tips on how to get started.
 Don’t let the fear of not knowing how to… Read More »

 The Natural Wonders of the World May 19th, 2009 • by Matt Holmes New7Wonders, a nonprofit organization dedicated to giving the world’s citizens a voice in choosing the most stunning places on earth, is at it again.
 In 2007 they organized a global voting platform project to have people from all ends of the world vote on The New Natural Wonders of the World; organic, historical, and architectural… Read More »